milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 ```

 My Love, don't get scared by the term revolution:
 We dream of a different one.
-A accessible one.
-You know the people we fight with and for… they have to survive.
+An accessible one.
+You know, the people we fight with and for… they have to survive.

 You know… Building community…
 Sharing our pain — and our joy with each other — IS the revolution.